NPER in Excel (Table of Content)

-- rate – is a required argument that specifies interest rate per period.
+- rate – is a required argument that specifies the interest rate per period.

-- pmt – is a required argument that specifies the amount paid at each period which contains principle amount and interest rate (excluding taxes and other fees).
+- pmt – is a required argument that specifies the amount paid at each period which contains the principal amount and interest rate (excluding taxes and other fees).

 - pv – is a required argument that is nothing but the actual loan amount.

 - fv – optional argument which specifies the future value of the loan amount.